 Initially there was one giant bronze statue of a younger President Kim Il Sung but not the statues of both leaders President Kim Il Sung and General Kim Jong Il stand high in one of the busiest parts of town.
-The building behind it is the history museum which is, at the time of writing (May 2015) under construction.
+The building behind it is the revolutionary history museum.

 Located near the train station and across the street from the giant portraits of the leaders Kim Il Sung and Kim Jong Il, the Eternity Tower was erected to state that the leaders remain for eternity in the Korean people’s heart and that they live forever.

 You can see the portraits of the Leaders President Kim Il Sung and General Kim Jong Il across the street from the Eternity Tower.

 Right in the city centre, behind the grand statues of the leaders, it explains the revolutionary activities of the leaders.

 The museum hosts several original ancient relics including skeletons and original ancient tools found in the region.
 Pictures cannot be taken inside the museum in order to conserve these relics well.